sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - draft-list.md

 For an overview of how the List method works, see the following steps:

-- Sensible finds the chunks of the document that most likely contain your target data:
+1. Sensible finds the chunks of the document that most likely contain your target data:
   - Sensible concatenates all your property descriptions with your overall list description.
   - Sensible splits the document into equal-sized chunks.
   - Sensible scores your concatenated list descriptions against each chunk.
-- Sensible selects a number of the top-scoring chunks and combines them.
+2. Sensible selects a number of the top-scoring chunks as determined by the Chunk Count parameter, and combines them into a context.
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks if you configure a chunk overlap percentage.
-If you configure chunk-related parameters that cause the context to exceed the large-language model (LLM)'s token limit, Sensible automatically reduces the chunk count until the context meets the token limit.
+3. If the context exceeds the large-language model (LLM)'s token limit, Sensible automatically splits the chunks into groups, where each group meets the token limit.
+4. For each chunk, Sensible re-scores relevance.
+Sensible selects a number of top-scoring chunks as determined by the scoring process.
-- Sensible creates a full prompt for the LLM (GPT-3) that includes the chunks, page hinting data, and your prompts.
+5. For each chunk group, Sensible creates a full prompt for the LLM (GPT-3) that includes the chunks, page hinting data, and your prompts.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).
 The full prompt instructs the LLM to create a list formatted as a table, based on the context.
-- Sensible returns the list, formatted as a table.
+6. Sensible concatenates the results from the LLM for each page group and returns a list, formatted as a table.